-This medicine is not useful against myoclonic or absent convulsions.
+This medicine is not helpful against myoclonic or absent convulsions.
 It can be used alone or with other anticonvulsant medications in adults and children four years of age and older.

 Sometimes, medications are used to treat other conditions, so be sure to ask your doctor why you are taking this medication.

-The dose of Oxcarbazepine and how it is taken may vary depending on why it is given, the form of medication and whether it is taken alone or with other medications.
-It is important to follow the exact instructions given by your treating doctor.
+The dose of Oxcarbazepine and how it is taken may vary depending on why it is given, the form of medication, and whether it is taken alone or with other medications.
+It is essential to follow the exact instructions given by your treating doctor.

-Always check the appearance of the capsules with the pharmacist when the prescription is filled to make sure you have given the correct medication.
+Always check the appearance of the capsules with the pharmacist when the prescription is filled to ensure you have been given the correct medication.